Stories linking everyone in Telecom

 • Cuts out need for multi-device software creation (comes standard)

-• Suitability for large-scale applications
+• Not as much suitability for large-scale applications

-• Degree of cost-efficiency
+• Less degree of cost-efficiency than no-code

 • Customized applications for a company’s individual needs